-At KEB America we work with many different sized companies across a range of industries, so we know how important it is to be able to find a solution that works without a lot fuss or exorbitant costs.
-This is why we’ve chosen to design our products with flexible communication options, including the IO-Link protocol, now available on our G6 Open Loop VFD.
+At KEB America, we work with many different sized companies across a large range of industries, so we know how important it is to find a solution that works without a lot fuss or exorbitant costs.
+This is why we’ve chosen to design our products with flexible communication options, including the IO-Link protocol, available on our G6 Open Loop VFD.

 The IO-Link communication protocol is used to transmit data between sensors and actuators and a linked industrial Ethernet device.
 The data is then used to analyze and optimize the operation and processes of the installation, preventing downtime and saving money.